kovidgoyal/kitty/docs/glossary.rst

    the SIGUSR1 signal.

+.. envvar:: KITTY_PREWARM_SOCKET

+   Path to a UNIX domain socket used to avoid Python interpreter startup latency when running kitten or using kitty +launch or kitty +ruunpy.

 .. envvar:: WINDOWID

    The id for the :term:`OS Window <os_window>` the program is running in.
 Only available